finhanceai/finhanceai.github.io/README.md

 **Analysis & Strategy Use-cases**

-1. Reconcile invoices with transfer of goods statement
+1. Verify invoices with transfer of goods statement
     1. For every invoice and their corresponding transfer of goods statement, check for consistency
 2. Analyze the flow of goods and cash trend to generation actionable insights.